CIS565-Fall-2013/Project3-Simulation/README.md

  for each point, with different colors.

  So all above are generally the work I'd done with.
 And I'll explain them in detail below.

 ---
+HOW TO USE
+---
+In the file "utilities.h", I defined SIMMODE, which is FLOCKSIM at submission.
+Changing it to CLOTHSIM will chage to the cloth simulation.
+The BASICSIM cannot be used currently, it is for N-Body stuff.
+But as far as it is just a tutorial part, I do not even care about it.

+In the file "kernel.h", there are many parameters that can be chanaged.
+Most of the variables can be understood according to its variable name.
+By tweaking their value, the result of the simulation could be changed apparently.

+In the file "main.cpp", the number of the agents in flocking simulation can be changed easily, at the very beginning.
+Make sure that you change the value in the FLOCKSIM section.

+In the file "main.h", the cloth_weight and cloth_height will work for the size of the cloth.

+---
 CLOTH SIMULATION